 Walking Versus Running—Is One Better Than The Other?

 If running is just isn’t going to happen for you, walking is a great alternative.
-A study of people with obesity showed that just Archives of Internal Medicine “Effects of the amount of exercise on body weight, body composition, and measures of central obesity: STRRIDE--a randomized controlled study” View Source helped individuals lose weight—despite not changing their diet.
+A study of people with obesity showed that just 30 minutes of walking per day Archives of Internal Medicine “Effects of the amount of exercise on body weight, body composition, and measures of central obesity: STRRIDE--a randomized controlled study” View Source helped individuals lose weight—despite not changing their diet.

 Whether it’s your knees, joints, or motivation holding you back from running every day, just start walking to move your body.
 You’ll still reap similar health benefits.